peteketcham/peteketcham.github.io/content/blog/project-euler.md

 ## Final point

-All of this work refining, and we've managed to speed up from the brute force by over 99.95%!  ...and it's still FAR too slow.
+All this work refining, and we've managed to speed up from the brute force by over 99.95%!  ...and it's still FAR too slow.
 Time for a new approach.
 How can I reduce the number of dimensions we're checking across?
 Is this a problem that I can find an answer to for spheres?
 Or circles?
 [Gauss' Circle Problem](https://mathworld.wolfram.com/GausssCircleProblem.html)!

 ```
 N(r) = 1 + 4 * r + 4 + sum((int(sqrt(r\*\*2 - i\*\*2)) for i in range(1, r+1)))
 ```

-So we can't use this with the shortcuts from the second bit of code, but we can take the first one, adjust the ranges and can combine z and t axes into a single loop:
+So, we can't use this with the shortcuts from the second bit of code, but we can take the first one, adjust the ranges and can combine z and t axes into a single loop:

 ```
 for x_axis in range(-in_r, in_r+1):